English original

 Kyoto's strength of symbolism

 Coincidence or intention?
-The schematic map of the emperor's city is close enough to geography but at the same time strongly resembles a Japanese "ryoku" or Chinese "li" character, meaning "strength, power".
+The schematic map of the emperor's city is close enough to geography but at the same time strongly resembles a Japanese "ryoku" character, meaning "strength, power".

 Source: map (gif), © 2008 city.kyoto.jp